-When the vehicle is used with the PTO equipment or used in a way that requires extended idle time, one hour of use shall be deemed the same as 53 km (33 mi).
-See Driver Information Center (DIC) (Base Level)
+When the vehicle is used in a way that requires extended idle time, one hour of use shall be deemed the same as 53 km (33 mi).
+See Driver Information Center (DIC) (Base Level) \Rightarrow 122 or Driver Information Center (DIC) (Midlevel and Uplevel) \Rightarrow 124 for hourmeter, if equipped.